lalitjarwal/EasyForm/README.md

 # EasyForm
-A Flutter Package to build forms easily.
+A Flutter Package to build forms easily with minimal material design.